10 Myths About Black Friday Deals

 Some of the smaller retailers (meaning that they aren't the giants like Walmart) do not have the ad space to advertise every hot deal.
 Other stores may advertise one item out of a category of items that are deeply discounted.
 For example, the ad may show a few pair of flannel pajamas advertised for 50 percent off, but when you get into the store, you realize that the entire sleepwear shop is 50 percent off and you just found a gorgeous Hanro gown for $30.

-Retailers will also advertise the items that they own inventory in and at that are profitable price points.
+Retailers will also advertise the items that offer them the most profit.
 While you may want to seek out the advertised deals, do not forget to check out the rack, shelves or tables placed nearby.

 If You Want the Online Deals, You Can't Leave the Computer